ManuelMebrat/TELCO-CHURNING/README.md

 ![workflow](https://github.com/user-attachments/assets/a47584bd-d906-42a8-8c3a-38bc588b469c)

-Interactive PowerBI Dashboard: Available for download [here].
+•Interactive PowerBI Dashboard: Available for download [here].

-Jupyter Notebook: Python code and libraries [here].
+•Jupyter Notebook: Python code and libraries [here].

-SQL Queries: For QA testing of the dashboard [here].
+•SQL Queries: For QA testing of the dashboard [here].

-Excel Dataset: Download [here].
+•Excel Dataset: Download [here].

 ### EXECUTIVE SUMMARY
 The telecom industry is uniquely positioned where emotional factors and customer experience significantly influence retention, alongside product offerings.
 By applying consumer psychology to the Telco Customer Churn Dataset, we can better understand customer behavior and retention drivers.